Advance Parole is permission granted to qualified foreign nationals to re-enter the United States after temporarily traveling abroad.

 - The correct I-131 filing fee;

-- Evidence to support the emergency request (e.g. medical documentation, death certificate); and
+- Evidence to support the emergency request (for example, medical documentation, death certificate); and

 - Two passport-style photos.